 Sometimes it pays to go back to basics and make sure you know how to wash your hair properly.

 You might even want to add a step to your routine on Sundays, lathering twice with shampoo to make sure all that product-build-up is cleared away.
-Head and Shoulders Supreme Shampoo deeply nourish your hair and scalp from roots to tips and leaves your hair softer from the first wash.
+Head and Shoulders Smooth and Silky Shampoo deeply nourish your hair and scalp from roots to tips and leaves your hair softer from the first wash.

 2. Don’t just shampoo – use conditioner too!

 Apply your conditioner from root to tip.
 Take the time to really allow it to work –leave it on a few extra minutes, like a mask.
-Head & Shoulders Supreme conditioner take care of both your hair and scalp, deeply moisturizing your skin and effectively targeting the causes of dry scalp, as well as giving you beautifully moisturized hair.
+Head & Shoulders Smooth and Silky conditioner take care of both your hair and scalp, deeply moisturizing your skin and effectively targeting the causes of dry scalp, as well as giving you beautifully moisturized hair.

 In fact, now’s the perfect time to add in a restoring face mask to take care of the skin on your face while Head & Shoulders looks after the skin on your scalp.